 Seeding Backups to Azure Blob Storage

-To learn more about ordering Azure Data Box, see Azure Storage Documentation.
+For more information on ordering Azure Data Box, see Azure Storage Documentation.

 To seed backups to Azure Blob Storage do the following:

-To learn more about installing Azure Data Box, see Azure Storage Documentation.
+- Install Azure Data Box.
+For more information, see Azure Storage Documentation.

-To learn more about connecting to Azure Data Box via REST APIs, see Azure Storage Documentation.
+- Connect to Azure Data Box through REST APIs.
+For more information, see Azure Storage Documentation.

 To offload backups to Azure Data Box, do the following:

-- Add Azure Data Box as an Azure Data Box storage as described in Adding Azure Data Box.
+- Add Azure Data Box as an Azure Data Box storage.

-- Add the Azure Data Box storage as the capacity tier or performance tier in a scale-out backup repository.
+- Add Azure Data Box storage as a standalone object storage repository, the capacity tier or performance tier in a scale-out backup repository.

 Before shipping Azure Data Box back to Microsoft, do the following:

-- Put an object storage repository that is associated with Azure Data Box into the maintenance mode, as described in Switching to Maintenance Mode.
+- Put an object storage repository that is associated with Azure Data Box into the Maintenance mode, as described in section Switching to Maintenance Mode.

 - Perform the steps described in Microsoft Docs.